tdoolan/info/scientific/index.md

 ## Prerequisites

-Generally speaking, there are no prerequisites to start this track.
+Generally speaking, there are no prerequisites to start at Scientific Programming 1.
 If you have taken a 3 credit course on Python programming in a scientific setting, you can possibly skip the first course.
-If you have already taken courses in R or Python before, this series may not be for you.
+If you have already taken courses in R or Python before, this series may not be for you after all.
 Let us know which course you took and in which programme, and we may be able to help you decide.
 Other than that, note that the courses need to be taken in the order specified above!

 ## Application